Demonstration of Optimal Fixed-Point Quantum Search Algorithm in IBM Quantum Computer: Introduction

 \section{Introduction}

-Quantum versions of classical algorithms have always been a boon for the typical problems which are encountered in various branches of computation and information processing \cite{NCBook,BennettNat2000} i.e. data security \cite{ChildsQIP2005,DiamantiNatPhys2017}, cryptography \cite{EkertPRL1991,GisinPRL1991,BennettPRL1992}, database handling \cite{MaitraETABA2017}, to name a few.
-Many of these exploit the simple but crucial fact that in quantum theory, a superposition of states can also exist at a time unlike classical domain where only a single state (string of bits) can be represented at an instance.
+Quantum versions of classical algorithms have always been a boon for the typical problems which are encountered in various branches of computation and information processing \cite{nielsen2002quantum, bennett2000quantum} i.e., data security \cite{childs2001secure, diamanti2017best}, cryptography \cite{ekert1991quantum, gisin2002quantum, bennett1992quantum}, database handling \cite{maitra2017data}, to name a few.
+Many of these exploit the simple but crucial fact that in quantum theory, a superposition of states can also exist at a time unlike classical domain where only a single state (string of bits) can be represented at an instance \cite{brickman2005implementation}.
+Almost all quantum algorithms can be expressed in a query (oracle) model where the input is given by a black box which answers queries of a certain form.
+In the query model, the input \(x_1,x_2,...,x_n\) is contained in a black box and can be accessed by queries to the black box.
+In each query, we give $i$ to the black box, and the black box outputs \(x_i\).
+The goal is to solve the problem with the minimum number of queries.
+In the first case it has two inputs $i$ and $j$, where $i$ consisting \(\log_2 N\) bits and $j$ consisting of 1 bit.
+If the input to the query box is the basis state \(\ket{i}\ket{j}\), the output is \(\ket{i}\ket{j\bigoplus x_i}\), where \(\bigoplus\) denotes addition modulo 2.
+If the input is superposition of states \(\sum_{i,j} a_{i,j}\ket{i}\ket{j\bigoplus x_i}\).
+In the second of quantum query,the black box has just one query $i$.
+If the input is a state \(\sum_i a_i\ket{i}\),then the output will be \(\sum_i a_i (-1)^{x_i}\ket{i}\).
+This query model, for example, serves as the basis of Grover's search algorithm \cite{pan2019operator}.

-Grovers' search algorithm \cite{GroverPSP1996} for unsorted database is another brilliant example of that.
-This algorithm comprising of the iterative applications of the Grovers' operator has a beautiful geometrical understanding when the initial state being a superposition of all the states present in the database is expressed in a 2-dimensional Hilbert space with the orthogonal states are (a) superposition of unmarked or non-target states (b) superposition of marked or target sates.
-Thus, Grover's operator is a unitary operator which serves to rotate the given initial state towards the target state axis in this Hilbert space effectively increasing the amplitude of the target state in the initial superposition.